garden-io/garden/docs/module-types/openfaas.md

 Deploy a [OpenFaaS](https://www.openfaas.com/) function using Garden.
 Requires the `openfaas` provider to be configured.

-## Reference

-Below is the schema reference.
+Below is the full schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../guides/configuration-files.md).

 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.

 `openfaas` modules also export values that are available in template strings.
 See the [Outputs](#outputs) section below for details.

-### Complete YAML Schema
+## Complete YAML Schema

 The values in the schema below are the default values.